allure-framework/allure-js/packages/allure-mocha/README.md

 ## Decorators Support

-To make tests more readable and avoid explicit API calls, you can use a special extension - [ts-test-decorators](https://github.com/sskorol/ts-test-decorators).
+To make tests more readable and avoid explicit API calls, you may use a special extension - [ts-test-decorators](https://github.com/sskorol/ts-test-decorators).

 ## Examples

-[mocha-allure-example](https://github.com/vovsemenv/mocha-allure-example) - minimal setup for using
+[mocha-allure-example](https://github.com/vovsemenv/mocha-allure-example) - a minimal setup for using Mocha with Allure.
-mocha with allure